saltybeagle/writer/README.md

 ## Usage Examples

 Usage of a text property in a custom info panel.
-Makeing a field editable and annotatable property is as easy as delegating work to a TextProperty component instantiating with a doc and a path to a string property.
+Making a field an editable and annotatable property is as easy as delegating work to a TextProperty component and instantiating with a `doc` and a `path` to a string property.

 ```js
   render: function() {